-It offers a comprehensive bird’s eye view of this software architecture.
+- Middleware Management Console – It offers a comprehensive bird’s eye view of the middleware software architecture.
 It is particularly important for enterprise-grade applications designed specifically for achieving business needs and goals.
 The console offers an overview of contract rules, events and activities, configuration management, and transactions in the middleware.

-This is the outer part of software that interacts with applications.
+- Client Interface (application interface) – This is the outer part of middleware software that interacts with applications.
 It employs predetermined constructs to start a transaction involving a platform, database, or backend servers.
 Moreover, its primary benefit is that it disentangles the application development and deployment processes.

-It instances use this interface to enable interaction with each other and to maintain the integrity of the middleware structure.
-It is needed to allow this instances to work in tandem with each other and to seem like a unified continuous layer.
+- Middleware Internal Interface – Middleware instances use this interface to enable interaction with each other and to maintain the integrity of the middleware structure.
+It is needed to allow middleware instances to work in tandem with each other and to seem like a unified continuous layer.

-This software has to function across different platforms no matter where it resides.
+- Platform Interface – Middleware software has to function across different platforms no matter where it resides.
 It is this instance that communicates directly with backend servers.
 Moreover, every time a cloud provider introduces a new platform, it has to update this interface in order to support it.
-Other components of the software largely remain the same.
+Other components of the middleware largely remain the same.